LGBTQ rights in North Carolina: Transgender rights

 On July 29, 2025, the legislature voted to override the governor's veto, thereby approving HB 805, which contained a number of laws restricting trans rights, including a legal definition of male and female.
+As of 1 January 2026, the state officially recognizes male and female as the only two sexes, and disallows using state funds for gender transition care for minors and people in prison.

 Sports

 On September 12, 2016, the NCAA announced that it would pull all seven planned championship events out of North Carolina for the 2016–2017 academic year.
 The NCAA Board of Governors determined that the State's Public Facilities Privacy and Security Act would make ensuring an inclusive atmosphere in the host communities challenging.
 However, after state lawmakers repealed the bill and replaced it with a less restrictive one, the NCAA announced in April of 2017 that the championship ban on the state had been lifted.

 In August 2023, Governor Cooper's veto of House Bill 574 was overridden, which explicitly bans transgender individuals assigned male at birth from participating in female sports and athletic teams within the state.